GRP-777/Proyecto_Individual_1/README.md

 You must create the following functions for the endpoints that will be consumed in the API.
 Remember that each one should have a decorator (@app.get('/')).

-PlayTimeGenre(genre):
+1. PlayTimeGenre(genre):
 Should return the year with the most hours played for the given genre.
 Example return: {"Year with the most hours played for Genre X": 2013}

-UserForGenre(genre):
+2. UserForGenre(genre):
 Should return the user with the highest accumulated playtime for the given genre and a list of playtime accumulation by year.
 Example return: {"User with the most playtime for Genre X": "us213ndjss09sdf", "Playtime": [{"Year": 2013, "Hours": 203}, {"Year": 2012, "Hours": 100}, {"Year": 2011, "Hours": 23}]}

-UsersRecommend(year: int):
+3. UsersRecommend(year: int):
 Returns the top 3 games MOST recommended by users for the given year. (reviews.recommend = True and positive/neutral comments)
 Example return: [{"Rank 1": X}, {"Rank 2": Y}, {"Rank 3": Z}]

-UsersNotRecommend(year: int):
+4. UsersNotRecommend(year: int):
 Returns the top 3 games LEAST recommended by users for the given year. (reviews.recommend = False and negative comments) Example return: [{"Rank 1": X}, {"Rank 2": Y}, {"Rank 3": Z}]

-sentiment_analysis(year: int):
+5. sentiment_analysis(year: int):
 Based on the release year, returns a list with the count of user review records categorized with sentiment analysis.
 Example return: {"Negative": 182, "Neutral": 120, "Positive": 278}
 Exploratory Data Analysis & Machine Learning

+# _**Exploratory Data Analysis & Machine Learning**_

+The model establishes an item-item relationship.
+This means that given an item_id, based on how similar it is to the rest, similar items will be recommended.
+Here, the input is a game and the output is a list of recommended games.
+The machine learning method used is K-Neighbours.

+It's an item-item recommendation system:
-recommendation_game(product_id):
+6. recommendation_game(product_id):
 By inputting the product ID, we should receive a list of 5 recommended games similar to the one provided.

-To inquire more about the development of the EDA process, there is the following link EDA & Machine Learning

 API Deployment